Saloma: Legacy

 In 1978, she was awarded by the Malaysian government at the Kecapi Awards as Biduanita Negara (National Songbird).

 The Saloma Bistro and Theatre Restaurant at Jalan Ampang, Kuala Lumpur was opened in 2003 and named after Saloma in honour of her contribution to the Malaysian entertainment industry.
 The Saloma Link, a pedestrian footbridge close to her grave, is also named after her.
-During her heyday, Saloma was also known as the 'Marilyn Monroe of the Asia', due to her ability to attract male adulation like the Hollywood actress Marilyn Monroe.
+During her heyday, Saloma was also known as the 'Marilyn Monroe of Asia', due to her ability to attract male adulation like the Hollywood actress Marilyn Monroe.

 In 2014, a two-part film titled Saloma Part 1: Mencuri Guruh and Saloma Part 2: Pandang Kaseh was made and Saloma was portrayed by Nabila Huda.

 Saloma was celebrated on a Google Doodle on 26 November 2020.